Teaching is Decision-Making

 Making Decisions After Class (Student Assessment & Self-Development)

 To save time and energy, make sure you have a clear rubric for marking.
-Be clear what gives credit or loses marks.
+Be clear about what gives credit or loses marks.

 After all of that decision-making before, during and after class, you’re now free to make decisions about how you can improve at teaching.